JovanYap/JovanYap/README.md

 # Hi there! 👋
 Hey there!
 I am Jovan from Singapore and I am a CS student who is passionate in NLP/ML and SWE.
 I have trained and implemented a variety of Deep Learning models/LLMs for a wide range of applciations from medtech to chatbot technology.
-Currently, I am diving more into App and Web development using Swift and React.
+Currently, I am diving more into RLHF on open-source LLMs and App & Web development using Swift and React.

 ### Experiences and Achievements
 - Intel ISEF'19 3rd Award